Megaton Rainfall: Reception

 Megaton Rainfall received "mixed or average" reviews from critics, according to review aggregator Metacritic.
 GameSpot gave it a score of 7 out of 10 and said much of it was "the stuff of childhood dreams", despite some spots that were "rough around the edges", and that "the exhilaration of flight, the feeling of power, and, perhaps most importantly, the sense of personal responsibility for the planet, has never been captured quite like this before."
 PlayStation Universe called it "one of the most stylish and enthralling games on PSVR."
 Nintendo Life and Push Square gave the game six and five stars, respectively, concluding that it was "an indie hit that wows with its sheer scale and the breadth of its ambition...this superhero simulator struggles to maintain the impressive impact of its first hour, or live up to the lofty heights of those dangerously high ambitions."

+Accolades

+The game was featured at the 2015 Independent Game Festival in California and at Gamescom in Germany in 2017.
+Megaton Rainfall won the award for "Best Action Game" at Intel Level Up 2017.